EchoStone1101/echostone1101.github.io/content/Blogs/Paper Writing 102.md

 # Formatting

-Suggestions here are less about semantics and more about crafting a good-looking PDF with LaTex.
+Suggestions here are less about semantics and more about crafting a good-looking PDF with LaTeX.
 Treat these as hard, rigorous guidelines.

 > [!info] Local LaTeX + git v.s.
 Overleaf?
 > I personally edit my papers using local LaTeX on my MacBook, and collaborate with coauthors and my advisor with `git` (this is also his preferred way).
 I'd say it's mostly a preference, but there have been incidents when [Overleaf failed before deadlines](!https://forum.cspaper.org/topic/71/overleaf-down-as-neurips-deadline-looms-a-familiar-academic-ritual).
 Some of the following points are also more relevant to the `git`way.